Harmonium Repair by Chuck White

 Bhava Mini Harmonium

-The typical harmonium used in kirtans have two sets of reed, a low octave of bass reeds and a higher set of male reeds.
+The typical harmonium used in kirtans have two sets of reeds, a low octave of bass reeds and a higher set of male reeds.
 The larger stop knobs are pulled out to activate the main reeds.
-The smaller knobs (on the right in the knobs picture) each control a single drone reed.
+The smaller knobs (on the right in the picture above) each control a single drone reed.
 These typically correspond to black keys, which are more appropriate for Indian classical music.

 Release the latch holding the bellows (either on the top or on the side) and pull out the large stop knobs and gently begin pumping the bellows to get the air flowing (stop squeezing if you feel strong resistance) and press the keys.
 Keep pumping to maintain a smooth sound and with practice, you'll maintain a smooth, even sound and be able to control the volume by varying the bellows pressure.